IndigoBeetle/KwyllDocs/docs/interface/screen_editor.md

 This is where you can select, add and remove the various [screens](../introduction/terminology.md#screens) that you have in your game.
-The local toolbar below the list includes buttons to create a new screen, delete the currently selected screen, and duplicate the currently selected screen, to the left side.
-It also has a button to edit the screen properties to the right.
+The toolbar below the list includes buttons on the left hand side to create a new screen, delete the currently selected screen, and duplicate the currently selected screen.
+And on the right hand side, it also has a button to edit the screen properties.

 <br style="clear:left"/>